-- Mr. William H. Cary served as the President and Chief Operating Officer of GE Capital, the financial services unit of the General Electric Company from November 2008 until January 2015 and as a Senior Vice-President of General Electric from November 2006 until January 2015.
+Mr. William H. Cary served as the President and Chief Operating Officer of GE Capital, the financial services unit of the General Electric Company, from November 2008 until January 2015 and as a Senior Vice President of General Electric from November 2006 until January 2015.
 He served as the President of GE Money (Global), a subsidiary of GE Capital, from February 2008 until his promotion to President and Chief Operating Officer of GE Capital in November 2008.
-Mr. Cary joined General Electric in 1986 as a member of the Financial Management Program and served in a variety of financial and operating positions around the world.
+Mr. Cary joined General Electric in 1986 as a member of the Financial

+Management Program and served in a variety of financial and operating positions around the world.
 He also served as a member of General Electric's Corporate Executive Council and was a member of the GE Capital board of directors.
-He is currently on the board of directors of Rush Enterprises, Inc.. - Mr. Michael Hanley (chair) is a corporate director with many years of experience in senior management roles and corporate governance.
-Between 2009 and 2011, Mr. Hanley was Senior Vice-President, Operations and Strategic Initiatives and a member of the Office of the President at National Bank of Canada.
-Prior to this, he spent ten years with Alcan Inc. in positions that included President and Chief Executive Officer of the global Bauxite and Alumina business and Executive Vice-President and Chief Financial Officer at the time of Alcan Inc.'s acquisition by Rio Tinto plc.
-Mr. Hanley also held the positions of Chief Financial Officer at two publicly traded Canadian companies, St-Laurent Paperboard Inc. from 1995-1997, and Gaz Metro from 1997-1998.
-He has worked as an external auditor with a large international accounting firm, and as an internal auditor with CP Forest Products Ltd. Mr. Hanley is an independent director on the boards of directors of Industrial Alliance, Insurance and Financial Services Inc. and chairs the audit committee of the board of directors.
-He is also an independent director of ShawCor Ltd. Until 2015, Mr. Haney was an independent director with First Quantum Minerals Ltd., was a member of the audit committee and chaired the funding committee.
-He has a Bachelor of Business Administration and Accounting from HEC Montréal, and is a member of the Québec Order of Chartered Accountants (CPA, CA) since 1987. - Ms. Estelle Métayer is a corporate director, public speaker, an adjunct professor at McGill University and is the president of EM Strategy Inc. (Competia).
+He is currently on the board of directors of Rush Enterprises, Inc. and Ally Financial Inc.

+Mr. Michael Hanley (chair) is a corporate director with many years of experience in senior management roles and corporate governance.
+He sits on the Board of Directors and chairs the Audit Committee of Industrial Alliance Insurance and Financial Services Inc., and of ShawCor Ltd..
+He also sits on the Board of Directors and the Audit Committee of Le Groupe Jean Coutu (PJC) Inc. Prior to that, Mr. Hanley held senior management positions for several years.
+He was Senior Vice President, Operations and Strategic Initiatives at National Bank of Canada.
+He also held a number of positions at Alcan Inc., including Executive Vice President and Chief Financial Officer, and President and CEO of the Global Bauxite and Alumina business group.
+He was also Chief Financial Officer of two Canadian public companies, namely Gaz Métro and St-Laurent Paperboard Inc. Mr. Hanley is a chartered professional accountant and has been a member of the Ordre des comptables professionnels agréés du Québec (CPA) since 1987.

+Ms. Estelle Métayer is a corporate director, a public speaker, an adjunct professor at McGill University and is the president of EM Strategy Inc. (Competia).
 Ms. Métayer joined the international strategic consulting firm McKinsey & Company (Montreal) as a consultant in 1993 and worked in strategic planning, competitive intelligence and business development at CAE from 1996 to 1998.
-From 1998 to 2004, Ms. Métayer founded, grew and was president of Competia inc. until the sale of the company in 2004.
+From 1998 to 2004, Ms. Métayer founded, grew and was president of Competia Inc. until the sale of the company in 2004.
 Ms. Métayer is currently an adjunct professor at McGill University, member of the faculty for the Institute of Canadian Directors and teaches advanced leadership programs, including the "High Performance Boards" program of the IMD Business School (Switzerland), and previously in programs co-led by INSEAD (France) and the Massachusetts Institute of Technology (United States).
-Since 2012, Ms. Métayer serves as an independent director of Ubisoft Entertainment SA and chairs its compensation committee since 2013.
-Ms. Métayer was elected as an independent director to the board of directors of Zag Bank in May 2015.
+Ms. Métayer served as an independent director of Ubisoft Entertainment SA and chaired its compensation committee between 2012 and 2016.
+Ms. Métayer was elected as an independent director to the board of directors of Zag Bank in May 2015 and of Blockstream in December 2016.
 Ms. Métayer also joined the advisory board of Ricardo Media in September 2015.
 Ms. Métayer has served on the boards of the Grands Ballets Canadiens and of World Canada Youth and was the recipient in 2000 of the Arista Sunlife Award for "Entrepreneur of the Year - 2000".
 Ms. Métayer is a certified director and member of the Institut des Administrateurs Français and is the co-chair of the Québec chapter of Women Corporate Directors.
 Ms. Métayer was trained in the Netherlands, where she obtained her MBA and Drs. from the University of Nijenrode.